 The seating is on the opposite side, starting with a two-person window-bar to the left of the door.
 This is followed by two long, padded benches with narrow, projecting tables along the left-hand wall, separated by the retail shelves.
 The first bench, which only has one table, is opposite the chiller cabinet, while the second bench, with two tables, runs opposite the counter all the way to the back wall.

 While I was there, Story Works switched between the Momentum blend from Modern Standard or Square Mile’s Red Brick on espresso, with a single-origin on batch-brew.
-However, at the end of last year, Story Coffee started roasting itself own espresso blend, which, as far as I know, Story Works is now using.
+However, at the end of last year, Story Coffee started using a bespoke espresso blend roasted by Modern Standard, which, as far as I know, Story Works is now using.

 My flat white, meanwhile, which was expertly made by my barista, Vaggelis (who served me on my visit to Story Coffee the day before), used Modern Standard’s Momentum blend.
 This went really well with the milk to create a lovely, smooth drink in my Therma Cup.